bertaye/Mesh-Smoothing/README.md

 # CatmullClark-Sqrt3-Subdivision

 #### You can find the converted & smoothed meshes in "result.off" file.
+#### Also you can use this project for converting triangulated meshes to quadrated mesh by calling mesh->convertQuadbySplit() method after loading the quad mesh.

 ## Catmull Clark Algorithm
 #### To use it, load mesh with correct method ( use mesh->loadOffTriMesh("mesh.off") for triangulated meshes and use mesh->loadOffQuadMesh("mesh.off") for quad meshes)
 #### If you loaded a triangulated mesh, call the mesh->convertQuadbySplit() method to continue.